-Kelly Leonhardt Phoenix is a graduate of the University of North Carolina at Chapel Hill with a double major in Economics and Dramatic Arts.
+Kelly is a graduate of the University of North Carolina at Chapel Hill with a double major in Economics and Dramatic Arts.
 Kelly joined Nourish from Urban Ministries of Wake County where she served as the Manager of Development and Communications for nearly two years.
-While at Urban Ministries, Kelly worked with local poverty to raise awareness and funds through major campaigns for over 24,000 people in need each year.
-Kelly is a member of the Association of Fundraising Professionals Triangle and the UNC Young Alumni Leadership Council.
-Kelly served as the 2012 Event Co-Chair for Band Together NC, North Carolina’s largest charity music festival where she assisted in raising $552,000 for the uninsured indigent poor in Wake County.
-Funding from the event went to the Urban Ministries Open Door Clinic to add additional patients in 2012- 2014.
-She is an outstanding community volunteer with Band Together, Dress for Success Triangle, Passage Home, UNC Young Alumni Leadership Council, and many other non-profit organizations.
-Kelly is well traveled, having visited Central and South America, Europe, and the Middle East.
+While at Urban Ministries, Kelly worked to fight local poverty to raise awareness and funds through major campaigns for over 24,000 people in need each year.
+Kelly holds board positions with Passage Home and the UNC Young Alumni Leadership Council.
+Kelly was recently recognized as one of the Top 40 Leaders under 40 Years Old by the Triangle Business Journal.
+Kelly is a community volunteer with Band Together, Dress for Success Triangle and many other non-profit organizations.
+Kelly has traveled to Central and South America, Europe, and the Middle East.
 She currently resides in Durham, North Carolina and enjoys theater, live comedy, music, reading, and travel.

 Board of Directors

 Dee Blake, Board Chair